mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 After reviewing multiple approaches and tools, we noticed that there are a few recurring core problem areas that needed to be addressed:

+### The problems with pro-code tools

+#### Don't let you move fast

+Every business wants features to be delivered at speed but to accomodate future possibilities, developers are complelled to choose flexible solutions which results in compromise on speed.
+We believe that an architecturally well-designed tool empowers you to attain both speed and flexibilty simultaneously.

+#### Make you write unnecessary code

+Lots of boilerplate code is required to build an app from scratch.
+Similarly, lots of glue code is required to get backend data to the browser and hooked up to data displaying components.

+#### Force you to learn a front-end framework

+Building internal tools require you to know a front-end framework.
+While it may interest some, most internal tool developers find it an extra burden to maintain and often seek help from fron-end professionls.

+### The problems with low-code tools

-### Codebase fragmentation and duplication
+#### Codebase fragmentation and duplication

-Frequently, developers invest valuable time in hunting down particular versions of business logic and then maintaining them at multiple places.
-When working with external tools, code duplication can often arise as consequences of design decisions.
-Not having a unified reference point within a codebase compromises its scalability, ease of maintenance and debugging.
+Frequently, developers invest valuable time in hunting down particular versions of business logic and then maintaining them in multiple places.
+When working with external low-code/no-code tools, code/logic duplication can often arise as a consequence of design decisions.
+Not having a unified reference point within a codebase compromises its scalability as well as ease of maintenance and debugging.

+#### Extensibility

+Low-code tools are hard to extend, If there's something the tool can't do out of the box, you can't bring your own code with you and integrate it seamlessly.

-### Loss of control with external tools
+#### Loss of control

 When working with external tools, developers often forfeit their autonomy and are constrained by the choices offered by the tool.
-Developers typically derive a sense of ownership and responsibility when they oversee the entire process, encompassing integrations, deployment, and version control.
-However, when a black-box element intervenes, control often shifts away.
+A black-box element intervention takes away the control over the entire process, encompassing integrations, deployment, and version control.
+This lack of contril puts the underlying sensitive to risk.

-### Trade-off between speed and customization

-Typically, depending on factors such as project size, time constraints, available resources, and scope, developers are compelled to strike a balance between speed and customization.
-Every business wants features to be delivered at speed, but being able to customize later keeps the project open to come what may.
-While both aspects are significant, we believe that an architecturally well-designed tool empowers you to attain both objectives simultaneously.

-### Trust and safety

-Internal tools have access to highly sensitive data—data that every organization solemnly pledges to safeguard.
-Despite stringent security measures, data breaches remain a prevalent occurrence.
-Organizations rigorously engage in due diligence and compliance assessments before placing trust in a vendor.
 The security of the underlying data is critical, and the seriousness of this matter can't be overstated.

 ## How Toolpad fits in